Basic Strategy Money Management

 Bankroll

 Determining the loss limits and win goals deserves special attention as they allow players to successfully manage their money and play without going completely broke.
 It is worth mentioning that discipline is closely connected to them.
-Without it, even if players have the good intentions to set up a money management plan, they are bound to fail.
+Without it, even if players have good intentions to set up a money management plan, they are bound to fail.

-Speaking of loss limits, players should learn to think in terms of base betting units rather than in terms of specific percentages or let alone, amounts.
+Speaking of loss limits, players should learn to think in terms of base betting units rather than in terms of specific percentages or, let alone, specific amounts.
 If your session bankroll drops below a certain level, you may no longer be able to play optimally and will have to deviate from correct basic strategy.

 Here is an example of what we mean.
 Suppose you play standard six-deck blackjack with DAS, resplitting to four hands, and the S17 rule in effect.
 You have put aside a decent enough bankroll for the session and intend to flat-bet the table minimum of £5.
 Unfortunately, variance (call it luck if you will) is not on your side that day and your once-large starting bankroll diminishes to £10.

-This sounds bad but it happens in blackjack as the latter is a highly volatile game.
+This sounds bad, but it happens in blackjack as the latter is a highly volatile game.
 Next thing you know, you bet £5 of your last £10 and are dealt a pair of 3s against a 6, which calls for a split.
 You split correctly with your last £5 and pull a 7 on one of your hands for a hard 10 and another 3 on the other split.
 You need another £5 to double down on your hard 10 and yet another £5 to resplit the second pair of 3s.
 Catch a 6 for a hard 9 after you resplit and you need another £5 for a double down.

 Importance of the Minimum Bet

-This is due to variance and the law of small numbers, two concepts all players should acquaint themselves with if they are serious about blackjack and gambling, in general.
+This is due to variance and the law of small numbers, two concepts all players should acquaint themselves with if they are serious about blackjack and gambling in general.
 A distinction should also be made between probability and variance as the two are not the same thing.

 If you flip a coin, the probability of it landing on either heads or tails is 1 in 2, or a 50% chance for each of the two outcomes over the long run.
 However, you cannot expect the coin to land exactly five times on heads and five times on tails every ten flips.
 This is due to variance.

 The best they can do is know when probability is in their favour so they can size their bets and play accordingly.
-Negative variance translates into losing streaks while positive variance manifests itself in the form of winning streaks.
+Negative variance translates into losing streaks, while positive variance manifests itself in the form of winning streaks.

 When it comes to gambling, anything can happen in the short term, including grisly losing streaks that would wipe your entire budget out.
 A player should be properly bankrolled to survive the bad runs variance causes.

-Respectively, the term maximum bet exists as well.
+Conversely, the term maximum bet exists as well.
 As it hints, it is the maximum amount of money players are allowed to wager on a single hand.
 In fact, casinos use maximum limits as a form of short-term damage control since their edge requires an extended period to begin to manifest itself.

 If a player sits down at a blackjack table and decides to bet one million pounds on a single hand (as reckless and improbable as this sounds), there is a good chance they could win in this one isolated case, even if they are dealt a lousy hand like hard 16 vs. a 10.
 The house would have no other option but to pay them, suffering massive losses from this hand alone.
 This is one of the primary reasons why the limits on maximum bets are in place.